 Automate any task

 Macro Toolworks provides many commands and features to create macros to automate wide range of daily tasks.
-There are commands that allows you to manipulate files, clipboard, windows, text, applications, and more.
+There are commands that allows you to create keyboard macro, mouse macros, macros that manipulate files, clipboard, windows, text, applications, and more.
 See below just a few examples.

 Call a macro from other macro, use variables to customize text insertion templates